wilsaj/everything-is-osm/README.md

 Then
 ----

+Choose which areas you want to extract.
+The [metro extracts](https://mapzen.com/metro-extracts/) focus metropolitan areas, and the [geofabrik](http://download.geofabrik.de/) extracts are larger country and regional level areas.
+Large extracts of regions or multiple large countries involve a lot of data so they will take longer to import and may require more virtual machine memory to successfully import (see the [Customize it] section below for how to increase the amount of RAM).

-Choose which metro areas you want to use.
-Edit `variables.yml` so that the last line contains a list of the [metro extracts](https://mapzen.com/metro-extracts/) that you want to include.
-For example:
+Edit `variables.yml` so it contains the extracts that you want to include.
+For
+example:

     metro_extracts:
       - "austin"